the-asind/http-server-python/README.md

 ## Overview
 This project is a simple HTTP server implemented in Python.
 It is designed to handle basic HTTP requests and serve static files.

-## Features
-- Handles GET and POST requests
-- Serves static files from a specified directory
-- Simple and easy to configure

 ## Installation
 To install the required dependencies, run:
 ```bash